s2005/win-cli-mcp-server/docs/tasks/02-implement-config-loading-and-merging-logic.md

 ### Functional Requirements

-- [ ] Legacy configurations are automatically detected and migrated
-- [ ] Migration preserves all settings in correct locations
 - [ ] Global settings are properly merged with shell overrides
 - [ ] Array merge strategies work as specified (append for commands/args, replace for operators/paths)
 - [ ] WSL path inheritance converts and merges paths correctly